samdenty/gqless/SPEC/INTERFACES.md

 ## Method

+If `ofType` called on Abstract and no value -> add to list of variations for accessor.

+after render, iterate all referenced accessors.
+If \_\_typename is found on an abstract node (and it hasn't got any recorded variations), then iterate for all variations

+## Old method

 \_\_typename for all interfaces first resolved to `null` on render of a component.

 \_\_typename on interface accessed @ component render & accessor not fetched -> add to Set as uncontrolled